-- Include as much detail as possible to enable the staff of the Institute to identify the record.
+- Include as much detail as possible to enable the staff of the University to identify the record.
 If you have difficulty in identifying the precise records that you require, the FOI Office will be happy to assist you in preparing your request

 - Provide full contact details including a telephone number and e-mail address where available so that you may be contacted if it is necessary to clarify the details of your request.